Lina-SHU/A35Q2/README.md

-# My Friend List
+# RGB to HEX
-A simple web application for searching friends
+A simple web application for converting RGB to HEX

 ## Features
-- listing firends from firends api
-- searching firends by name
-- add firends to your favorite list
-- manage your favorite list

-### Searching
-type the title of the firends in search bar
+- input RGB values.
+- RGB gives the immediate color when entering the value.
+- show the converting result of  HEX code and color.

-### Favorite List
+### Converting
-In index page, press the `+` button on the firend to keep it into favorite list.
-You can checkout the favorite list press `x` to remove it from favorite list
+- pressing button to show the converting result of  HEX code and color.